marwanS02/marwanS02/README.md

 EEG-VR Signal Classification (TUM – Neuroelectronics Group)Engineered EEG processing pipelines for real-time VR perception classification using machine learning techniques.

+Facial Keypoints Detection with Advanced HPO (TUM Course Project)Built a deep learning model to detect facial keypoints from images and implemented advanced hyperparameter optimization techniques using Random Search and Optuna for model tuning and generalization.

 Transformer for English-German Translation (TUM Course Project)Built and trained a transformer neural network from scratch for language translation tasks.

 Deep Learning for Multiple Sclerosis Detection (ULS Final Year Project)CNN-based model to classify MRI scans and accurately detect signs of Multiple Sclerosis.